 Boulder's Outdoor-Loving Legacy From its earliest days, Boulder has been a city that's appreciated its beautiful natural surroundings.
 In 1896, the Boulder-Colorado Sanitarium, considered something of a health sanctuary and spa, opened at the base of Boulder's mountains with trails outside its back door.
 It drew quests who retreated into the piney hills for exercise, fresh air and sunshine.
 In 1898, the Colorado Chautauqua was built at the foot of the red rock formations known as the Flatirons.
 It was a family retreat created in the tradition of national Chautauquas of the time, focusing on culture, music and nature.
 In 1967, Boulder became the first city in the U.S. to tax itself to acquire funds to be used specifically for the acquisition, management and maintenance of open space.
 Boulder continues to passionately protect some 45,000 acres of unspoiled open space, which visitors can access via 300 miles of hiking and biking trails.
 We welcome you to this outdoor playground.
 EASY Boy Scout Trail behind.
 Take a brief detour on the Sensory Trail, where signage will instruct you to smell the bark of a ponderosa pine, listen for birds of prey or take a seat to "rest and remember family and friends."
-The trail entrance is located across from the Flagstaff Nature Center, great for children and open May-Sept., Fri-Sun, 10:30am-4pm.
-Directions: Use Google Maps for navigation to parking at "Flagstaff Nature Center."
-The trail starts directly across the street from here.
-Cars not registered in Boulder County must pay a \$5 parking fee at the parking lot.
-Sawhill Ponds ponds.
+The trail entrance is located across from the Flagstaff Nature Center, great for children and typically open May-Sept., Fri-Sun, 10:30am-4pm.

+This family-friendly hike has forest-framed views and boulder-strewn terrain ending in a breathtaking lookout at May's Point.
+It becomes a fantastic kingdom of rock castles and trees for kids to scramble over, climb on and hide ponds.
 This area was a gravel mine in the 1960s and 70s.
 The ponds are now protected wetlands and a bird-watching hot spot (especially in March when waterfowl migrate through).
 The trails are flat, easy, wheelchair accessible and replete with wildlife in every season.
 Directions: Use Google Maps for navigation to parking at "Sawhill Ponds Trailhead."
-Marshall Mesa Loop prairie where wildflowers bloom through spring, summer and fall.
-The geology of this area is particularly special, with rippled rocks showing evidence of ancient seas and visible fractures resulting from the upthrust of the Rocky Mountains.
-Download a brochure at bouldercolorado.gov/osmp/elearning.
-Directions: Use Google Maps for navigation to parking at "Marshall Mesa Trailhead."
-Cars not registered in Boulder County must pay a \$5 parking fee at the parking lot.
-Chautauqua Loop

-This family-friendly hike has forest-framed views and boulder-strewn terrain ending in a breathtaking lookout at May's Point.
-It becomes a fantastic kingdom of rock castles and trees for kids to scramble over, climb on and hide you'll find that the hike is steeper than it appears, so take your time.
-The trails wind in and out of pine forests and grassy meadows.
-Stop to smell a fragrant ponderosa pine trunk, have a seat on a sun-warmed boulder and admire the city views below.
-Directions: Use Google Maps for navigation to parking at "Chautauqua Trailhead."
-See reverse for information on the Park-to-Park shuttle, available Memorial Day-Labor Day.
-MODERATE South Mesa Loop
+Marshall Mesa Loop